mathhulk/advancedbans/README.md

 ## Main Features
 - Host it on your own web server
-- Switch themes using Bootswatch
+- Select themes from Bootswatch
+- Create custom themes
 - Translate using language files
 - List punishments by type
 - List punishments by user
 - View the state of a punishment
 - Graphs to represent statistics
+- Theme selection per user
+- Language selection per user

 ## Requirements
 - PHP 5.6+ (7.0+ recommended)
 - MySQLi PHP extension

 ## Setup
-After you have uploaded all files to the wanted location on your web server, open `database.php` with your favorite text editor and replace the dummy MySQL connection details with those of your own MySQL database.
+After you have uploaded all files to the wanted location on your web server, navigate to `/inc/include/` and open `database.php` with your favorite text editor.
+Once open, replace the MySQL connection details with those of your own MySQL database and save the file.
 ```php
 /*
  *	MYSQL CONNECTION (host, user, password, database)